José María Aznar

-José María Alfredo Aznar López ([xoˈse maˈɾi.a aθˈnaɾ ˈlopeθ]; born 25 February 1953) is a Spanish politician who was the prime minister of Spain from 1996 to 2004.
+José María Aznar López ([xoˈse maˈɾi.a aθˈnaɾ ˈlopeθ]; born 25 February 1953) is a Spanish politician who was the prime minister of Spain from 1996 to 2004.
 He led the People's Party (PP), the dominant centre-right political party in Spain.

 A member of the Frente de Estudiantes Sindicalistas, a dissident Falangist student organisation, in his youth, he studied law at the Complutense University of Madrid and first worked in the public sector as an Inspector of the Finances of the State (Inspector de las Finanzas del Estado).
-He joined the Popular Alliance, which was re-founded as the People's Party in 1989.
+He joined the People's Alliance, which was re-founded as the People's Party in 1989.
 He led the Junta of Castile and León from 1987 to 1989 and was Leader of the Opposition at the national level from 1989 to 1996.
 In 1995, he survived an assassination attempt from the Basque separatist group ETA.

 The People's Party, led by Aznar, won the most parliamentary seats at the 1996 general election, but he failed to obtain a majority in the Congress of Deputies, which forced the PP to seek the support of Basque (EAJ-PNV), Catalan (CiU) and Canarian (CC) regionalists.
-He was finally invested prime minister on 4 May 1996, and his first term was marked by market liberalization, deregulation of the economy, cutting of state expenses and privatization of several state-owned companies.
+He was finally sworn in as prime minister on 4 May 1996, and his first term was marked by market liberalization, deregulation of the economy, cutting of state expenses and privatization of several state-owned companies.
 During his first term, the economy grew and Spain met the criteria to participate in the creation of the eurozone, but unemployment remained moderately high.
 Some relevant events in Aznar's first term were the assassination of PP politician Miguel Ángel Blanco by ETA.
 Aznar attempted to negotiate with ETA between 1998 and 1999, but the parties did not reach an agreement and violence continued.